iu-parfunc/HSBencher/README.md

 See hsbencher.cabal for a general overview.
+Here are a few useful facts:

+ * The `hsbencher` package is for describing benchmark configuration spaces, launching jobs, and collecting data for them
+ * Jobs can take many forms.
+Some included protocols are described below, but you can always add your own `BuildMethod`.
+ * Other packages like `hsbencher-fusion` and `hsbencher-codespeed` provide additional backends for uploading benchmark data to network destinations.

 Protocols for benchmarks to follow